gridcoin-community/Gridcoin-Site/wiki/faq.md

 https://github.com/gridcoin-community/Gridcoin-Tasks/issues/227

 ---
-### How do I delete a project from my list of CPIDs?

-We used to support detaching but a vote was made to calculate the magnitude on every project you still have valid RAC on; so GRC does not support detaching projects (it was supposed to prevent gaming the system).
-There is no difference if you score 0 on a project, as all are taken into account equally.

----
 # Status

 ---
-### How can I see my Researching Status?
+### How can I check my solo crunching/beacon is setup correctly?

-Press the beacon button and if you go through the steps for setup, you should see an overview of all the relevant information.
-You can also click on the project tab for information on a per project level
+Go to the solo crunching wizard in the wallet.
+You can click on the project tab for information on a per-project level

 Without using the GUI, you can also see a list of your magnitude in each project by using the `explainmagnitude` [RPC command](rpc "wikilink")